CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

 Setting up Jellyfin on Windows is not a smooth experience, so I'm writing this guide to detail my findings and frustrations, and perhaps help you get set up more easily.

+Some of my criticisms are exaggerated.
+That's kinda the whole point, it's right in the title.
+It makes writing documentation a whole lot more fun (this probably wouldn't exist otherwise), and maybe it'll even make reading it more fun.

 Jellyfin is open-source software, which comes with the usual caveats:
 - Poor documentation and instructions
 - A UI with annoying usability problems and useless error messages